Bergen landdistrikt: Name

 The municipality (originally the parish) is named after the neighboring city of Bergen (Bjǫrgvin).
 The first element comes from the word bjǫrg which means "mountain" and the word vin which means "meadow" or "pasture".
 The last element of the name is the modern Norwegian word landdistrikt meaning "rural district" since it was the rural area surrounding the city.

+Geography

+The small municipality encompassed the rural suburbs around the city of Bergen on three sides.
+It was bordered by mountains to the north and a valley to the south.
+The highest point in the municipality was the 568 m tall mountain Rundemanen, located along the northern border with Hammer Municipality.
+Hammer Municipality was located to the north, Aarstad Municipality was located to the east and south, and the city of Bergen was located to the west.

 Government

-During its existence, this municipality was governed by a municipal council of directly elected representatives.
+During its existence, Bergen landdistrikt (municipality) was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.

 Mayors

-The mayors (ordfører) of Bergen landdistrikt: